DanielMehlber/hive-core/docs/introduction.md

 A single node in the hive consists of the core and a set of plugins:

 * The core contains all subsystems and is provided by the framework.
-The core itself does not possess any functionality but acts as container, infrastructure, and platform for the plugins.
+The core itself does not possess any *real* functionality but acts as container, infrastructure, and platform for plugins and higher-level use cases.
 * Plugins are dynamic libraries that are loaded at runtime.
-They contain implementations of subsystems, services, and properties.
-They contribute their capabilities to the hive.
+They contain use-case specific services and functionality.
+  They contribute their capabilities to the hive using the Core's infrastructure.

 ![Single Node Architecture](./docs/images/single-node.png)

+The decision to exclude use-case specific functionality from the core and move it into independent plugins has many
+reasons:

+* **Maintainability**: To avoid a [Big Ball of Mud](https://en.wikipedia.org/wiki/Anti-pattern#Big_ball_of_mud) or a giant _Wolpertinger_ monolith, individual functionality is loaded into the core and not hard-coded into it.
+* **Changeability**: Obsolete functionality can be simply removed or replaced by loading a different plugin or none at all.
+In most giant monoliths it is simply not possible to tear out integrated functionality without breaking the entire system.
+* **Flexibility**: Maintains a slim core that can be adapted for various use cases and software products without starting from scratch or forking it.

 An example for this is the Coordinator-Worker-Pattern: A node loads the `Coordinator` plugin, which enables it to distribute workloads to nodes equipped with the `Worker` plugin in the same hive.
 This pattern can be used in various